Pmvita/LoginUI-web3/readme.md

-# Instructions for Running the Blank React Native App with TypeScript
+# Instructions for Running the Login Screen UI  with Expo React Native App with TypeScript

-To get started with the blank React Native app using TypeScript, follow these steps:
+To get started with follow these steps:

 1. Install the required dependencies: